 I have a distinct memory of sitting in the seat behind his much-younger and modestly-Afro’d wife, in the Mercury Cougar, in Chicago, on a cold grim day, and the Cougar slowing to a growling crawl as we creepily paced a sweet little interracial couple to intimidate them while I seethed in the back seat, more moral at ten than my father was at forty.
 Who was this half-breed to persecute miscegenation?
 The human mind is a funny device.

 So when my father caught me waving adolescently at Jacqueline H. from that same back seat in the school parking lot he went into Racial Paradox Paroxysm Mode and hatched a clumsy scheme.
-Within a week of the forbidden wave we all, one supper-time, paid a strange visit to a Black family on the Other Side of Town (because we lived, ironically or not, in an otherwise all-white development, 3228 North Arlene Drive)… a Black family featuring a son a little younger than me and a daughter exactly my age.
+Within a week of the forbidden wave we all, one suppertime, paid a strange visit to a Black family on the Other Side of Town (because we lived, ironically or not, in an otherwise all-white development, 3228 North Arlene Drive)… a Black family featuring a son a little younger and a daughter exactly my age.

-What I remember is being ushered into an upstairs bedroom in which a Television was on and as my (half?) brother and I entered the room, a thrill pulsed through the skinny girl my father had chosen for me; I (pretend to) hate to brag but I was that handsome; sending her bespectacled brother into fairly-hysterical mock-mode.
+What I remember is being ushered into an upstairs bedroom in which a Television was on and as my (half?) brother and I entered the room, a thrill pulsed through the skinny girl my father had chosen for me; I (pretend to) hate to brag but I was that handsome; sending her bespectacled brother into fairly-hysterical mock-sis mode.
 That kid was funny as fuck.
-We were up in that room for what felt like days and the daughter was being as sexy-charming as possible but, see, I was always a little Puritan (what I had loved about Tamara Jones, beyond her smartness, was her shyness) and this Vegas girl’s flirty ways turned me off, I sort of curled an inner lip at her tactical program.
+We were up in that room for what felt like days and the daughter was being as sexy-charming as possible, she was working hard but, see, I was always a little Puritan (what I had loved about Tamara Jones, beyond her smartness, was her shyness) and this Vegas girl’s flirty ways turned me off, I sort of curled an inner lip at her tactical seduction program.
 A show called Midnight Special was on the Television and a redneck rock group called Black Oak Arkansas was performing a raunchy song called Jim Dandy and she was grinding and giggling and shaking her little booty and then sort of ended up atop a dresser (this is the weird part) and was actually too mesmerized or secretly shy or something to excuse herself and leave the room for ten minutes because suddenly the funny brother started shrieking with mad mirth, “You peed in your panties, girl, you peed in your panties!” and, Jesus, sure enough, there was a new puddle of piss in a big Mexican ashtray on the dresser she’d been perched atop and that poor girl must have died of shame.